 - 1.1 The Council incorporated two housing subsidiary companies in 2019.
 Company law requires the directors of the companies to prepare financial statements for each financial period.
-This report provides background information to the financial statements. - 1.2 The Council is not required to prepare group accounts for 2021/22 as the value of the transactions within the companies is considered immaterial.
+This report provides background information to the financial statements. - 1.2 The Council is not required to prepare group accounts for 2022/23 as the value of the transactions within the companies is considered immaterial.
+The Council will continue to assess whether group accounts are required, however, with decisions on developments paused due to the impact of water neutrality it is unlikely that group accounts will be required for 2023/24.
 The accounts for the companies have been audited, by an independent auditor, and will be approved and signed by the companies' boards of directors at the June board meetings.